Nakakiyo092/usb2canfdv1/CONTRIBUTING.md

 ## Backward compatibility

-- Compatibility with CAN232 and CANUSB is mandatory.
+- Compatibility with LAWICEL CAN ASCII protocol is mandatory.
-- Compatibility with the SLCAN protocol, including older versions in this repository, is recommended but not required.
+- Compatibility with the SLCAN protocol, including older versions in this repository, is not required.
+- That said, breaking changes should be reserved for major releases.

 ## Test policy